 Seasoning and taste also seem to be a main driver behind student’s choice of selection and consumption of various foods in the cafeteria.
 Of the 20 interviewees, 16 (85%) mentioned that taste or seasoning was a deciding factor in their decision to eat or not eat an item.
-For example, when asked if they were put in charge of all things cafeteria related, were there any changes that they would make to their cafeteria, five students (25%), said they would change the way the cafeteria seasons the food.
+For example, when asked if they, the student, were put in charge of all things cafeteria related, were there any changes that they would make to their cafeteria, five students (25%), said they would change the way the cafeteria seasons the food.
 One student said, “I would change the seasoning.
 I would add sauces and add seasoning.
 They need to add more seasoning like desperately; there needs to be more seasoning.”
 Another student said, “I would make them season the food more.
 I get that they have to follow the rules and what not, but I feel like they should learn more how to season the food.
 Also, more condiments.”

 Students also explicitly named the taste or lack of seasoning as a reason for their consumption habits of the vegetables in the cafeteria.
 When asked why few students may be consuming vegetables in the cafeteria, 30% of students said that the seasoning or lack of taste was a reason.
 For example, one student stated, “I don’t like how the vegetables look sometimes.
 I do not like the vegetables that they are using.
 [Other students] don’t like the way that they make the vegetables; they don’t like the seasoning that they use.
 They don’t like the flavor [of the vegetables] or the texture.”
 Another student stated, “Most of the time, the kids at our school don’t like vegetables because they don’t really season the vegetables.”

-As seen in the quantitative study, the nutrient-denser foods such as the fruit and vegetables were being selected and consumed at a lower rate than the main meal selections.
+As seen in the quantitative study, the more nutrient-dense foods such as the fruit and vegetables were being selected and consumed at a lower rate than the main meal selections.
 Through the interviews with students, it seems as though that seasoning matters and that middle school students are keenly aware of the seasoning that is used on their foods.
-Finding ways to better season or giving students the opportunity to add their own seasoning to foods could be a measure of intervention that could potentially make more of these nutrient-dense items, specially, the vegetables, more appealing.
+Finding ways to better season different food items or giving students the opportunity to add their own seasoning to foods can be a measure of intervention that could potentially make more of these nutrient-dense items, specially, the vegetables, more appealing.

 Students’ Understanding of Healthy Lunches

 The quantitative data suggested that many students were eating foods typical of a fast food restaurant.
 Ninety-three percent of students’ main meal selections consisted of chicken strips/sandwiches, nachos, pizza, and cheeseburgers/hamburgers.
-The researcher wanted to use the interviews with students to help better discern whether students viewed the meals that they were consuming during lunch as healthy.
-Eight out of the 20 interviewees (40%) determined that they ate a healthy lunch when they consumed a school lunch.
-Six out of the 20 interviewees (30%) said that they did not eat a healthy lunch when they consumed a school lunch.
-Finally, six out of the 20 interviewees (30%) said that they either sometimes or maybe were eating a healthy lunch.
+It was important to utilize the interviews with students to help better discern whether students viewed the meals that they were consuming during lunch as healthy.
+Eight out of the 20 interviewees (40%) determined that they believed that they ate a healthy lunch when they consumed a school lunch.
+Six out of the 20 interviewees (30%) believed that they did not eat a healthy lunch when they consumed a school lunch.
+Finally, six out of the 20 interviewees (30%) believed that they either sometimes or maybe were eating a healthy lunch when they consumed a school lunch.

 The rationale for whether students viewed their food as healthy, not healthy, or sometimes/maybe healthy was interesting because there were various similarities and differences across answers.
-For the eight students who said they consumed a health school lunch, their rationale can be seen in Table 45.7.
+For the eight students who believed that they consumed a healthy school lunch, their rationale can be seen in Table 14.

-Table 45.7
+Table 14